AB-46

 Key Takeaways

-• Expands mental health diversion programs by requiring courts to link mental disorders to criminal offenses.
+• Expands mental health diversion programs by requiring courts to consider recent mental health diagnoses.

 Get Involved